AlexeyAnshakov/dg.wr.io/content/Zettel.md

 weight: 0
 ---

-[Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) Note or [Zettel](https://zettelkasten.de/introduction/) is a minimal semantic unit, info-atom and the basic level of the [KnowledgeBase](KnowledgeBase.md).
+[Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) Note or [Zettel](https://zettelkasten.de/introduction/) is a minimal semantic unit, info-atom and the basic level of the [Knowledge Base](KnowledgeBase.md).
 The basic rule is

 ````markdown {linenos=false}
 one note – one thought